OVGU-CoMe/ParaviewForMatlabFEM/README.md

 ### **DataArray: "types"** ###
 This block defines for each element an integer referring to its element type, such as 9 for linear quadratic elements, or 5 for linear triangular elements.

 Which element type is used, is defined determined in the function 'writevtu.m'.
-No use input is needed.
+No user input is needed.

 ## **Point Data** ##
 This block contains nodal values, i.e. results associated with the different nodes, such as displacements, strain and stresses.
 Each of the different fields is stored in its own DataArray.
 The field names and number of components